FabAcademy

 Types of Microprocessor

-A microprocessor is a computer processor that is found in most modern personal computers, smartphones, and other electronic devices.
+A microprocessor is a type of computer processor commonly used in contemporary personal computers, smartphones, and various electronic devices.
 It is a central processing unit (CPU) that performs most of the processing tasks in a computer system.
 The microprocessor is a key component of a computer, as it controls the fetching, decoding, and execution of instructions that are stored in memory.

 Processor Types